Urbit-Systems-Technical-Journal/nocksite/content/specification/index.md

 ### Evaluating

+> A valid Nock formula is always a cell.
+If the head of the formula is a cell, Nock treats both head and tail as formulas, resolves each against the subject, and produces the cell of their products.
+In other words, the Lisp program `(cons x y)` becomes the Nock formula `[x y]`.  ([docs.urbit.org](https://docs.urbit.org/nock/definition))

 Nock evaluation continues until a noun is reached that is not a formula (i.e., it does not result in an axiomatic operator including `*` tar).
 This noun is then the result of the evaluation.

+Nock evaluation is formally Turing-complete but will be quite verbose for many tasks.
+Even with higher-level abstractions, the resulting nouns may be impractical to compute in a reasonable amount of time.
+Thus Nock can be treated as a formal specification of behavior, with [jet-accelerated code](../hints-jetting/index.md) providing enormous performance improvements.

 ### Crashing